tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ### Writing

 Percolator's transactions are committed by a 2PC algorithm.
 Its two phases are called `Prewrite` and `Commit`.

 In `Prewrite` phase:
 1. We get a timestamp from the timestamp oracle, and we call the timestamp the transaction's `start_ts`.
-2. For each rows involved in the transaction, put a lock to `lock` column.
+2. For each row involved in the transaction, put a lock to `lock` column.
 At the same time, put the value to the `data` column with the timestamp `start_ts`.
-One of these locks will be chose as the *primary* lock, and others are *secondary* locks.
-Each lock saves the transaction's `start_ts`.
+One of these locks will be chosen as the *primary* lock, and others are *secondary* locks.
+Each lock save the transaction's `start_ts`.
 The secondary locks, in addition, saves the primary lock's location.
     * If we found that there's already a lock or newer version than `start_ts`, the current transaction will be rolled back.

 And then, in `Commit` phase:
 1. Get another timestamp, namely `commit_ts`.
-2. Remove the primary lock, and at the same time write a record to `write` column with the timestamp `commit_ts`, and it's value records that the transaction's `start_ts`.
+2. Remove the primary lock, and at the same time write a record to `write` column with the timestamp `commit_ts`, and its value records the transaction's `start_ts`.
     * If the lock is missing, the commit should fail.
 3. For all secondaries, do the same thing.